kvankova/code-embedder/README.md

           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}

 ```
-It requires a secret `GITHUB_TOKEN` with write and repo permission.
+You need to create a secret with write and repo permissions in the repository settings to pass it as `GITHUB_TOKEN` in the workflow.

-You can specify which README files you want to update with `readme_paths` (paths to markdown files).
-If no README files are provided, it will by default look for a README file in the root `README.md`.
-Argument `readme_paths` accepts multiple paths separated by spaces, example: `README.md README2.md`.
+You can specify which README files you want to update using the `readme_paths` input.
+This input accepts one or more paths to markdown files, separated by spaces.
+For example: `README.md README2.md`.

 ## Under the hood
 This action: